 SIT envisions a county in which students living in transitional housing have the resources they need to regularly attend and succeed in both school and extracurricular activities.

 Goals of SIT include providing services to a larger number of students by increasing our donation drives and through public awareness campaigns in Santa Cruz.

 The Santa Cruz County Office of Education (SCCOE) has been serving the needs of homeless children and youth in our community since 1989.
 Funded through a small grant from the McKinney-Vento Homeless Assistance Act, the SCCOE Students in Transition program began in 1995 and provides a myriad of services to homeless children, youth, and families; local school districts; and homeless service providers.
 Our service strategies have been identified as best practices in the USDE Planning and Evaluation Service publication – The Education for Homeless Children and Youth Program: Learning to Succeed.
-SIT made media headlines the summer of 2004 with the success of students enrolled in the Alternative Education’s Vista Transition Program, and also for the Write-Start Backpack Project.
+SIT made media headlines the summer of 2004 with the success of students enrolled in the Alternative Education’s Vista Transition Program, and also for the Stuff the Bus: School Supply Collection Drive.

 The overall goal of the Santa Cruz County Students in Transition Program is to facilitate the enrollment of homeless children and youth into comprehensive or alternative public education programs, preschools and other academic enrichment programs; maintain their enrollment; and ensure academic and/or vocational success into a self-sufficient lifestyle.
 This is achieved by addressing the needs of the whole child and family through collaborative efforts with schools, social service providers, institutions of higher learning, private nonprofits, local business and industry, and the community at large.